-12.04 Education
+13.04 Education

 Numerous drug and alcohol abuse prevention programs are presented each year through a cooperative effort among many University departments and schools.
 All students receive opioid prevention education.
-House Bill 1082 Heroin and Opioid Education and Community Action Act of 2017 (Start Talking Maryland Act) requires that all first-time full-time students must complete the prescription drug abuse prevention course (www.umaryland.edu/wellness/required-trainings/prescription-drug-prevention-training) and that education is provided as an optional resource for part-time students.
-Individual substance use concerns/education, substance use evaluations, and treatment referrals are available at the Student Counseling Center (www.umaryland.edu/counseling).
-Students may participate in drug, alcohol, and other substance use education programs conducted by Student Health (www.umaryland.edu/health).
-Students may participate in drug, alcohol, and other substance abuse education programs conducted by the Wellness Hub (www.umaryland.edu/wellness).
+House Bill 1082, the Heroin and Opioid Education and Community Action Act of 2017 (Start Talking Maryland Act), requires that all first-time full-time students must complete the prescription drug abuse prevention course and that education is provided as an optional resource for part-time students.

+Individual substance use concerns/education, substance use evaluations, and treatment referrals are available at the Student Counseling Center.
+Students may participate in drug, alcohol, and other substance use education programs conducted by Student Health.
+Students may participate in drug, alcohol, and other substance abuse education programs conducted by the Wellness Hub.

-13.00 SEXUAL MISCONDUCT AND HARASSMENT PREVENTION
+14.00 SEXUAL MISCONDUCT AND HARASSMENT PREVENTION